t-nicole13/UFOs/README.md

 # UFOs

 ## Objective
-Display research data based on UFO sightings in the USA.
-Also, create an interactive webpage that allows users to filter the data.
-For this project, ECMAScript (ES6) will be used.
+I created an interactive webpage to display research data based on UFO sightings in the USA.
+The webpage allows users to filter the data.

+For this project, ECMAScript (ES6) was used.
 ES6 is an update to JavaScript that provides standardization.

-Additionally, the JavaScript library, D3, will be used to interact with the HTML that will create the webpage.
+Additionally, the JavaScript library, D3, was used to interact with the HTML that will create the webpage.

 ### Tasks

     - Use JavaScript to create a dynamic table of the data.
     - Use JavaScript to add a filter to manipulate the data by date, city, state, country, and shape.
     - Use HTML to create a webpage that allows users to view the data.
     - Use Bootstrap to design and make the page responsive.
     - Use CSS to design the page.
+    - Analyze how I can make the webpage better for users.

 ## Resources

 ### Tools/Languages/Libraries:
     - JavaScript(ES6)
     - HTML5
     - Bootstrap 3
     - D3 4.11.0
     - CSS3

 ### File:
     - data.js

 ## Results